-Third Sector is currently leading a national cohort of engaged stakeholders including public systems of higher education, college access and success providers, and funders to explore outcomes-oriented Pay for Success (PFS) opportunities as a way to fund wraparound student support services that improve matriculation, persistence, and graduation outcomes for underserved students.
-This effort builds on a 2017 Kresge-funded engagement with uAspire, a national provider of college affordability and financial aid counseling in which Third Sector conducted a PFS feasibility assessment for text-based student support services offered by uAspire.
-In Promoting Student Success: Using Pay for Success to Improve Student Attainment in Higher Education, Third Sector distilled the lessons of that assessment for stakeholders interested in exploring how PFS may hold promise for achieving better outcomes for students pursuing postsecondary education.
+Third Sector recently concluded a national cohort of engaged stakeholders including public systems of higher education, college access and success providers, and funders to explore outcomes-oriented Pay for Success (PFS) opportunities as a way to fund wraparound student support services that improve matriculation, persistence, and graduation outcomes for underserved students.

-If you’re interested in learning more about this opportunity, please reach out to Sarah Walton at firstname.lastname@example.org
+If you’re interested in learning more about Third Sector's experience in Higher Education, please reach out to Sarah Walton at firstname.lastname@example.org.